aizahs31/10keys/README.md

 4. Open your browser (Google Chrome or Microsoft Edge only — Firefox/Safari do not support Web Serial API) and navigate to `http://localhost:5173`.

 ### 3. Usage & Connection
-1. In the Web App, click **Connect Hardware**.
+1. In the Web App, choose either **Connect USB** or **Connect Bluetooth**.
 2. A browser prompt will appear asking for permission.
-Select your Arduino's COM port (e.g., `COM3` on Windows, `/dev/tty.usbmodem` on Mac).
+Select your Arduino's COM port or your generic BLE module.
 3. Ensure **Voice Feedback** is toggled ON if required.
 4. Begin typing on the 10-key hardware!
-The virtual keys will flash green and the words will fill out perfectly on screen.
+The virtual keys will flash green, mistakes can be deleted with Backspace, and words will fill out.

 > **Note on Simulator Mode:** If you do not have the hardware configured yet, simply click **"Try Simulator"** in the header.
 You can then use your regular PC keyboard to type letters and simulate the hardware behavior.

+### 4. Global OS Voice Support (Optional)
+If you want to use the keyboard outside the web app (e.g., in Notepad or Word) with voice feedback:
+1. Ensure your device is plugged in via USB.
+2. Install Python dependencies: `pip install pyserial pynput pywin32`
+3. Run the script: `python keystroke.py`
+4. The script will auto-detect your COM port and use the native Windows SAPI voice engine to speak your characters globally as you type.

 ---